 Shari Dworkin, PhD, MS is Professor of Sociology in the Department of Social and Behavioral Sciences at the University of California – San Francisco School of Nursing.
 She is the Director of Doctoral Studies in Sociology and an Affiliated Faculty Member at the UCSF Center for AIDS Prevention Studies.
 Her research centers on four main areas: (1) the intersection of economic empowerment and HIV/AIDS prevention for at-risk women, (2) masculinities and prevention of violence and HIV/AIDS, (3) global HIV/AIDS policies, and (4) media, culture, sport and the body.
 Her work has been published in journals including the American Journal of Public Health; Culture, Health and Sexuality; Gender & Society; Journal of Sex Research; Archives of Sexual Behavior; PLOs Medicine; American Journal of Community Psychology, and Hastings International & Comparative Law Review.
 Her forthcoming book is titled Men at Risk: Gender Relations and HIV/AIDS Prevention (NYU Press).
 Dworkin holds an MS in Biostatistics from the Columbia University Mailman School of Public Health and a PhD in Sociology from the University of Southern California.

 Paul Hawken is an environmentalist, entrepreneur and author.
 His work includes starting ecological businesses, writing about the impact of commerce on living systems, and consulting with heads of state and CEOs on economic development, industrial ecology and environmental policy.
-He has appeared on numerous media including the Today Show, Larry King, Talk of the Nation and Charlie Rose, and has been profiled or featured in hundreded of articles including the Wall Street Journal, Newsweek and US News and World Report.
+He has appeared on numerous media including the Today Show and Larry King, and has been profiled or featured in hundreds of articles including the Wall Street Journal, Newsweek and US News and World Report.
 He has written seven books including four national bestsellers: The Next Economy (Ballantine 1983), Growing a Business (Simon and Schuster 1987), The Ecology of Commerce (HarperCollins 1993) and Blessed Unrest (Viking 2007).
 The Ecology of Commerce was voted in 1998 as the #1 college text on business and the environment by professors in 67 business schools.
 Natural Capitalism: Creating the Next Industrial Revolution (Little Brown 1999), co-authored with Amory Lovins, was referred to by President Clinton as one of the five most important books in the world today.
 Paul’s books have been published in over 50 countries in 28 languages.
 Paul has founded several companies including OneSun, focused on ultra low-cost solar, and founded the Natural Capital Institute – a research organization whose main project is the creation of the first open-source platform for global social change, WiserEarth (www.wiserearth.org).
 He has received seven honorary PhD’s.